 The ExtranetLook component is installed (disabled) by default with Content Server.
 To use the component, you must enable it with the Advanced Component Manager.

 The BrowserUrlPath component provides support for determining URL paths used in certain configurations of Content Server and web servers.
 This component is installed (disabled) by default with Content Server.
 To use this component you must enable it with the Advanced Component Manager.

 This component is valid for a Content Server instance deployed on an Oracle WebLogic Server domain and located behind a load balancer.

 This section covers the following topics:

 The BrowserUrlPath component overrides certain Idoc Script variables and functions, adds computation to certain variables, and provides additional configuration entries for determining URL paths.
-The BrowserUrlPath component is only supported with Trays and Top Menu layouts for the Content Server user interface.
+The BrowserUrlPath component is only supported with Trays and Top Menu layouts for the Content Server native 11g interface.

 You can configure a system with different web server front ends.
 One front end can use HTTP and the other can use HTTPS so that the Content Server instance can be accessed simultaneously by websites using HTTP and HTTPS.
 You then must apply the BrowserUrlPath component to enable the Content Server instance to handle both types of access.